DOI-USGS/ds-pipelines-targets-3-course/course-instructions.md

 <details>
 <summary><h2>Splitters</h2></summary>

-In the last issue you noted a lingering inefficiency: When you added Illinois to the `states` vector, your branching pipeline built `nwis_data_WI`, `nwis_data_MN`, and `nwis_data_MI` again even though there was no need to download those files again.
+In the last section you noted a lingering inefficiency: When you added Illinois to the `states` vector, your branching pipeline built `nwis_data_WI`, `nwis_data_MN`, and `nwis_data_MI` again even though there was no need to download those files again.
 This happened because those three targets each depend on `oldest_active_sites`, the inventory target, and that target changed to include information about a gage in Illinois.
-As I noted in that issue, it would be ideal if each task branch only depended on exactly the values that determine whether the data need to be downloaded again.
+As I noted in that section, it would be ideal if each task branch only depended on exactly the values that determine whether the data need to be downloaded again.
 But we need a new tool to get there: a **splitter**.

-The splitter we're going to create in this issue will split `oldest_active_sites` into a separate table for each state.
+The splitter we're going to create in this section will split `oldest_active_sites` into a separate table for each state.
 In this case each table will be just one row long, but there are plenty of situations where the inputs to a set of tasks will be larger, even after splitting into task-size chunks.
 Some splitters will be quick to run and others will take a while, but either way, we'll be saving ourselves time in the overall pipeline!

 ### Background